-How the Messenger (saw) called his qawm (nation) to Islam is amongst the most confused processes for anyone reviewing the early sources and literature.
-This has been noted by many researchers, Sallabee's introduction to his Seerah an example.
+How the Messenger (saw) called his qawm (nation) to Islam is amongst the most confusing processes for anyone reviewing the early sources and literature.
+This has been noted by many researchers, Sallabee's introduction to his Seerah an example, likewise Dr Mohammed Siddiqui:

-Ibn Ishaaq's Seerah seems to contribute to some of the confusion, interspersing historic narrations with his own opinions, or citing narrations that are open to various interpretations without citing supporting particularised narrations.
-Many subsequent Seerah writers uncritically adopt his narrative, which in turn then seeps into further works, discourse and activism, resulting in confusion.
+Ibn Ishaaq's Seerah seems to contribute to some of the confusion, interspersing historic narrations with his own opinions, or citing narrations that are iften concise or partial thus open to various interpretations without citing supporting particularised narrations.
+Many subsequent Seerah writers uncritically adopt his narrative, which in turn then seeps into further works, discourse, and activism, resulting in confusion.
 An example of this is the first three years being secret and the messenger proactively calling companions to Islam.

 If this was not bad enough, ideological claims are then added to subsequent accounts whereby the Messenger allegedly called primarily to tawheed, missionaryism, preaching, personal purification, saving of souls as well as initiating welfare or charity through to revolutionary, systemic change or social reformation.

-Interestingly, a number of myths are unravelled in the process, a core one being the Messenger (saw) did not proactively approach individuals to call them to Islam as is typically believed - whilst family members may have been told about a new faith or belief, nothing happened beyond this, i.e., an individual call never became a mission.
-Likewise no proactive welfare or charity projects were ever undertaken by the Messenger or any of his companions - at best examples of reactive acts abound.
-Instead, he focused on calling his nation to collectively adopt Islam, the object of his call, to implement it, live by it and convey it to other nations - thereby 'saving lost nations'.
-Others include the aim of the messengers was seeking power whereby a divine living communal tradition can emerge, the messengers were sent to hostile nations and prophets to submissive one and so on.
+Interestingly, a number of myths are unraveled in the process, a core one being the Messenger (saw) did not proactively approach individuals to call them to Islam as is typically believed - whilst family members may have been told about a new faith or belief, nothing happened beyond this, i.e., he focused on calling his nation to collectively adopt Islam, the object of his call, to implement it, live by it, and convey it to other nations - thereby 'saving lost nations'.

 وَأَنذِرْ عَشِيرَتَكَ الْأَقْرَبِينَ وَاخۡفِضۡ جَنَاحَكَ لِمَنِ اتَّبَعَكَ مِنَ الۡمُؤۡمِنِيۡنَ